 Frequently Asked Questions About Knee Osteoarthritis Support

 Mesenchymal stem cell therapy addresses knee osteoarthritis by targeting underlying joint processes.
 The stem cells have anti-inflammatory properties that may reduce joint inflammation, and they release growth factors that influence the body's natural regulatory systems.
 (Informational only – consult your physician.
 Individual results vary.)
-Learn more about our supportive treatment philosophy or view research from the National Institutes of Health.
+View research from the National Institutes of Health.

 Clinical studies and patient outcomes indicate that many individuals experience meaningful improvement in knee discomfort and function following MSC therapy.
 Response rates vary based on factors like the severity of the condition, patient age, and adherence to post-treatment protocols.
-Many patients report notable improvement in discomfort levels and functional mobility within 3-6 months after treatment.
 (Informational only.)

 Most patients begin to notice changes within 4-6 weeks after MSC therapy, with continued progress over 3-6 months as supportive processes continue.
-The nutrition and rehabilitation components can provide more immediate benefits in terms of reduced inflammation and improved mobility.
 Maximum benefits are often observed by 6 months.
 (Informational only.)

 The MSC injection procedure is performed with local anesthesia to minimize discomfort.
 Most patients describe the sensation as mild pressure rather than pain.
-After the procedure, some temporary soreness or swelling may occur for a few days, which can be managed with over-the-counter pain relievers.
+Some temporary soreness or swelling may occur for a few days.
 (Informational only.)

-Nutrition plays a role in knee joint health by providing building blocks for tissue maintenance and reducing systemic inflammation.
-An anti-inflammatory diet rich in omega-3 fatty acids, antioxidants, and collagen-supporting nutrients can help create an environment that supports joint function.
+Nutrition provides building blocks for tissue maintenance and reduces systemic inflammation.
+An anti-inflammatory diet rich in omega-3 fatty acids, antioxidants, and collagen-supporting nutrients can help support joint function.
 (Informational only.)
 Learn from the Harvard Medical School.

 Stem cell therapy for orthopedic conditions is performed as a same-day procedure using donor Wharton's Jelly MSCs under licensed physician supervision.
-Our partner laboratories operate under the regulatory oversight of COFEPRIS.
+Our partner laboratories operate under COFEPRIS oversight.
 This therapy is not FDA‑approved and is considered investigational in the United States.
 (Informational only.)

 Stem cell therapy offers a minimally invasive alternative to knee replacement surgery.
-While knee replacement involves removing damaged joint surfaces and replacing them with artificial components, stem cell therapy aims to support natural tissue processes.
 Recovery time is typically shorter with stem cell therapy (weeks vs months), and there is no risk of implant rejection or loosening.
-However, it is most often considered for mild to moderate osteoarthritis.
+It is most often considered for mild to moderate osteoarthritis.
 (Informational only.)

 Because every treatment plan is tailored to the individual, the investment varies based on the specific protocol, number of sessions, and any additional supportive therapies.
-Most insurance plans do not cover this types of therapy.
-To receive accurate, personalized information about the investment required for your unique situation, please contact our patient coordinators directly.
-We are happy to provide a detailed, obligation‑free discussion of your options.
+Most insurance plans do not cover this therapy.
+Contact our patient coordinators for personalized information.
 (Informational only.)

 Possible side effects include temporary pain or swelling at the injection site, minor bleeding, or infection risk (less than 1%).
 Since we use screened donor cells, there is no risk of rejection.
 Serious complications are rare.
-Not all patients respond to therapy.
 (Informational only.)

 Many patients experience reduced discomfort and improved function for an extended period after a single treatment.
 Some may consider a maintenance session every few years.
 Longevity depends on factors such as arthritis severity, age, activity level, and adherence to post‑treatment recommendations.
 (Informational only.)